Max-Villafranca/git-cheatsheet/README.md

 `git ls-files` Shows files in staging area (index).

-## Working with git
+## Working with Git

-`git commit -am` Stages and commit in one step.
+`git commit -am` Stages and commits in one step.

 `git status -s` Short status.